Maintaining Good Air Quality is Crucial to Businesses?

 Air quality can influence absenteeism, productivity and the perception of your business for a customer or employee.
 Sometimes it can be the little things that can make a big difference in you being viewed as just an adequate business or an excellent one, and where competitive advantage can be so hard to establish, it is worth making that extra bit of effort.

 In modern life there are many airborne pollutants, such as smog, vehicle pollution and chemical pollution.
 In a work environment there can also be airborne germs, bodily odours, food odours and contaminants from any materials used in industrial processes that may drift into an office or warehouse environment.
 All these contaminants, whether harmful or merely distracting, can affect the workplace dramatically and there are many simple things you can do to improve this.
+Work ventilation has even been linked to deaths in the UK.

 This is the basic principle of an air conditioning system, you are filtering out contaminated or stale air and recirculating clean air drawn from outside.
 If you don’t have an air conditioning system, simply opening a window can provide clean air too, but not as effectively.
 Re-circulating fresh air removes contaminants and revitalises the occupants, thus improving their performance.